Tangents of invariant sets: Tangents and pointwise Assouad dimension

 and observe that $F_0\subseteq F$.
 Again passing to a subsequence if necessary, by compactness of the orthogonal group, \cref{im:conv} and the triangle inequality, there is an isometry $h$ so that $\lim_{n\to\infty}h\circ h_n(F_n)=F_0$.
 Thus by upper semicontinuity of Hausdorff content,

-as required. \end{proof} We recall from \cref{p:gen-tangents}~\cref{im:compact} that, for a general compact set $K$, the upper box dimension of $K$ provides a lower bound for the pointwise Assouad dimension at \emph{some} point.
+as required. \end{proof} We recall from \cref{it:gen-tangents}~\cref{im:compact} that, for a general compact set $K$, the upper box dimension of $K$ provides a lower bound for the pointwise Assouad dimension at \emph{some} point.
 For self-embeddable sets, we observe that the upper box dimension provides a uniform lower bound for the pointwise Assouad dimension at \emph{every} point.
-On the other hand, the upper box dimension \emph{does not} lower bound the maximal dimension of a tangent.
-For an example of this phenomenon, see \cref{t:gl-tangent-formula}. \begin{proposition} Let $K\subseteq\R^d$ be self-embeddable.
+On the other hand, the upper box dimension \emph{does not} lower bound the maximal dimension of a tangent. \begin{proposition} Let $K\subseteq\R^d$ be self-embeddable.
 Then for any $x\in K$, we have $\dimA(K,x)\geq\dimuB K$. \end{proposition} \begin{proof} Fix $\alpha<\dimuB K$ and $x\in K$.
 Let $C>0$ and $\rho>0$ be arbitrary.
 Since $K$ is self-embeddable, there is some bi-Lipschitz map $f\colon K\to B(x,\rho)$ so that $f(K)\subseteq K$.
 Since $\dimuB f(K)>\alpha$, there is some $0<r\leq\rho$ so that

 Since $C>0$ and $\rho>0$ were arbitrary, $\dimA(K,x)\geq\alpha$, as required. \end{proof}

 Now assuming uniform self-embeddability, we will see that the set of points with tangents that have positive $\mathcal{H}^{\alpha}$-measure has full Hausdorff dimension for $\alpha=\dimA K$.
 Since uniformly self-embeddable sets satisfy the hypotheses of \cite[Theorem~4]{zbl:0683.58034}, it always holds that $\dimuB K=\dimH K$ (see also \cite[Theorem~2.10]{zbl:1305.28021}).
 On the other hand, it can happen in this class of sets that $\dimuB K<\alpha$: for example, this is the situation for self-similar sets in $\R$ with $\dimuB K<1$ which fail the weak separation condition; see \cite[Theorem~1.3]{zbl:1317.28014}.
 We provide a subset of full Hausdorff dimension for which each point has a tangent with positive Hausdorff $\alpha$-measure.